valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Imported forms marked as readonly**

   Imported forms were automatically marked read-only, making it impossible to edit them.
-  The read-only flag is not only applied on auto-deployed forms.
+  The read-only flag is now only applied on auto-deployed forms.

 ## Breaking changes